About Gayle Creasey

 A distinctive aspect of my organisational work is using mindfulness as a technique for deepening self-listening and for cultivating a more compassionate way of relating to oneself.
 In my experience, managers in organisations often achieve success through a strong internal drive.
 This internal drive can become a harsh inner critic which may undermine confidence and creativity, and ultimately limit potential.
 In my view mindfulness and self-compassion are key ingredients for helping ambitious managers to become more supportive of themselves, as well as others, and so create more positive team environments.

 Early in 2014, I completed training with the Mindfulness in Schools Project.
 I am a certified .b mindfulness and Paws.b teacher of young people aged 7-18 years.
 In 2016, I also became a certified teacher of the .b Foundations mindfulness course for teachers and parents.

 Also in 2014, I completed training with Kristin Neff, Chris Germer and the Centre for Mindful Self-Compassion to deliver the 8 week Mindful Self-Compassion course.

 My own positive experience of therapy inspired me.
 I had struggled to find the words to tell my therapist about the complexity and depth of my feelings.
 Painting and drawing offered a new language of feeling which opened a door for me.
 In 2001, I completed an introductory ‘counselling using the arts’ course with the Place2Be project.
 I went on to became a Place2Be volunteer counsellor in a school in East Croydon for a year.

-I attend specialist training courses every year to continue my professional development in both psychotherapy and mindfulness.
+I attend specialist training courses every year to continue my professional development in both psychotherapy/ counselling and mindfulness.

 As a registered child psychotherapist with the United Kingdom Council of Psychotherapists, I abide by the UKCP code of ethics.
 I have an enhanced Disclosure and Barring (DBS) check and I insured for my work.